 ISGS conducted the PESAs in accordance with "A Manual for Conducting Preliminary Environmental Site Assessments for Illinois Department of Transportation Infrastructure Projects" (Erdmann, et al., 2012, 2014) (IDOT-ISGS PESA Manual).
-The assessments were prepared using historical and geological information including aerial photographs, US

-Geological Survey topographic maps, plat maps, file information of the ISGS regulatory file information from federal, state, and other agencies, and various other sources of information.
+The assessments were prepared using historical and geological information including aerial photographs; USGS topographic maps; plat maps; file information of the ISGS regulatory file information from federal, state, and other agencies; and various other sources of information.
 A site reconnaissance was completed.
 The specific methods used to conduct the assessments are contained in the IDOT-ISGS PESA Manual.

-PESA sites are "sites" that are within or immediately adjacent to the project limits.
-Sites are primarily defined by on-site inspection, and may or may not coincide with actual parcel boundaries as defined by Property Identification Numbers (PINs).
-Sites may be combined with other adjoining sites if land use is similar and if no RECs exist for any site within the group; for example, all houses in a residential development along the project may be combined into a single site in the PESA report.
+PESA project sites are "sites" that are within or immediately adjacent to the project limits.
+PESA project sites are primarily defined by onsite inspection and may or may not coincide with actual parcel boundaries as defined by Property Identification Numbers (PINs).
+Sites may be combined with other adjoining sites if land use is similar and if no RECs exist for any site within the group (e.g., all houses in a residential development along the project may be combined into a single site in the PESA report).

-The Executive Summary section of the PESA reports summarizes, in tabular form, sites that have RECs (Table 1); sites that have de minimis conditions only (Table 2); sites that have neither RECs nor de minimis conditions (Table 3); and sites that are adjoining the proposed project that also appear on regulatory lists (Table 4).
+The Executive Summary section of the PESA reports summarizes, in tabular form, PESA project sites that have RECs (Table 1); PESA project sites that have de minimis conditions only (Table 2); PESA project sites that have neither RECs nor de minimis conditions (Table 3); and PESA project sites that are adjoining the proposed project that also appear on regulatory lists (Table 4).

-Land use within the Project Corridor is a mix of commercial, industrial and residential uses.
+Land use within the Project Corridor is a mix of commercial, industrial, and residential uses.
 The nature of potential contaminant sources within the Project Corridor is as varied as the types of existing land uses.
 Spills or accidental releases can potentially occur through handling operations and leaks from storage tanks and containers.
 Commercial and industrial operations have the potential to release a broad range of hazardous substances such as petroleum and cleaning solvents into the soil and groundwater.
 Potential releases of hazardous substances from facilities that treat, store, transfer, or dispose of municipal, industrial, or construction wastes can also occur.
-Materials contained within the structures located throughout the Project Corridor have the potential to contain ACM and painted surfaces/components may contain LBP.
+Materials contained within the structures located throughout the Project Corridor have the potential to contain ACM, and painted surfaces/components may contain LBP.